 - 25% bonus points for stays

-Overall, the benefits for Marriott Gold Elite status are superior to the mid-tier Gold levels of programs like Hilton HHonors and SPG.
+Overall, the benefits for Marriott Gold Elite status are superior to the mid-tier Gold levels of programs like Hilton Honors, SPG, and Hyatt.
 However, as mentioned, the requirements for Marriott Gold Elite status require more nights to qualify and so it’s a little unfair to compare them to other programs.
-With that said, for a “mid-tier+” plus level, the benefits are pretty solid all around and since Gold status is so easy to obtain, I think it’s a real bargain.
+With that said, for a “mid-tier plus” level, the benefits are pretty solid all around and since Gold status is so easy to obtain via credit cards, I think it’s a real bargain.